woojoo666/arcana-notes/notes.md

 * `[]` operator is for matchers
 	* `.` operator is shorthand for a string matcher

+capture blocks stay as three big dots ... spread operator is shrunk down to …

 ### Copy Bind

 * when binding to an object, use a recursive bind to create bindings between every descendant of the input and the corresponding descendant of the output